Ho Chi Minh: In the Soviet Union and China

 Quốc (Hồ) remained in Thailand, staying in the Thai village of Nachok until late 1929, when he moved on to India and then Shanghai.
 In Hong Kong in early 1930, he chaired a meeting with representatives from two Vietnamese communist parties to merge them into a unified organization, the Communist Party of Vietnam.
 He also founded the Indochinese Communist Party (ICP).
-In June 1931, Hồ was arrested by the Hong Kong Police Force (HKPF) as part of a joint operation between the French authorities in Indochina and the HKPF; scheduled to be extradited from Hong Kong to French Indochina, Hồ was successfully defended by British solicitor Frank Loseby.
+In June 1931, Hồ was arrested by the Royal Hong Kong Police Force (RHKPF) as part of a joint operation between French authorities in Indochina and the RHKPF's Anti-Communist Squad; scheduled to be extradited from Hong Kong to French Indochina, Hồ was successfully defended by the local solicitor Frank Loseby.
 Eventually, after appeals to the British Privy Council, Hồ was reported as dead in 1932 to avoid being extradited to Indochina; it was ruled that, though he would be deported from Hong Kong as an undesirable, it would not be to a destination controlled by France.
 Hồ was eventually released and escorted to Shantou.
 He subsequently returned to the Soviet Union and studied and taught at the Lenin Institute in Moscow.

 In this period Hồ reportedly lost his positions in the Comintern because of a concern that he had betrayed the organization.
-However, according to Ton That Thien's research, he was a member of the inner circle of the Comintern, a protégé of Dmitry Manuilsky and a member in good standing of the Comintern throughout the Great Purge.
+However, according to Ton That Thien's research, he was a member of the inner circle of the Comintern, a protégé of Dmitry Manuilsky and a member in good standing with the Comintern throughout the Great Purge.
 Hồ was removed from control of the Party he had founded.
 At that time, the Comintern emphasized class struggle more than finding common ground with non-communists to oppose imperialism.
 ICP leadership who replaced criticized Hồ for what they described as his nationalist tendencies.
 In 1937, Japanese aggression in China and the Nazis' policies prompted the Comintern to emphasize working with anti-fascist groups among non-communists, and Hồ returned to the party's favor.

 In 1938, Quốc (Hồ) returned to China and served as an advisor to the Chinese Communist armed forces.
 He was also the senior Comintern agent in charge of Asian affairs.
 He served in the Eighth Route Army branch office in Guilin.
 In 1939, he served under the command of Marshal Ye Jianying.

 When France was defeated by Germany in 1940, Hồ and his lieutenants, Võ Nguyên Giáp and Phạm Văn Đồng, saw this as an opportunity to advance their own cause.
 In October 1940, Hồ and his supporters established the League for Vietnamese Independence (Việt Minh) in Guilin.